What is Variance Analysis?

 Variance = Actual Income/Expense – Budgeted Income/Expense

-Let us look at the need and importance of variance analysis:
+Now, let us look at the need and importance of variance analysis:

-Need and Importance of Variance Analysis:
+Need and Importance of Variance Analysis

 - Variance analysis aids efficient budgeting activity as management wishes to have lower deviations from the planned budgets.
 Wanting a lower deviation usually leads managers to make detailed and forward-looking budgetary decisions.